Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 - Noise Figure
 - DC

-The highlighted options in the image are "Direct Plot" and "Main Form ...", indicating that these are the currently selected or focused items.
-The interface appears to be designed for plotting and analyzing various types of simulation data, such as transient signals, AC characteristics, and noise figures.
+Each of these options represents different types of plots or analyses that can be performed on the simulation results.
+The interface is designed to allow users to visualize and analyze various aspects of their circuit's performance, such as transient response, AC response, noise characteristics, and DC operating points.
 ```

 **Figure 54: Opening Direct Plot Form from ADE Explorer window**